Chlorphenamine is an antihistamine. It eases allergic reactions.

 - You have a problem with the way your liver works.

-- You have a condition which causes increased pressure in your eyes, such as glaucoma.
+- You have glaucoma, a condition which causes increased pressure in your eyes.

 - You have prostate problems, or if you have been experiencing any difficulty passing urine.